publisha/publisha.github.io/pages/htmlcssthebasics.md

 # The basics of HTML and CSS
 This is meant as a very simple introduction to the markup and styling languages for the web.

+[There is a Scrimba Screencast for this here][b13aba9c].

+  [b13aba9c]: https://scrimba.com/c/cyz7ztG "Scrimba"

 ## What is HTML?